fraenku/java/doc/nosql/elasticsearch/README.md

 ### Distributed and scalable
 Node: An instance of Elasticsearch
 Cluster: A collection of nudes
+Index: A logical way to group data
+Shard: A piece of an index, distributed among different nodes

 ### Can be used by any language through an REST API